Time Out: Why it’s a problem and what to do instead

 The calm down space

-Now a time in can, of course, be taken anywhere.
+Now of course, a time in can be taken anywhere.
 But setting up a calm down space can make the process of supporting your child through their big emotions much easier, by ensuring all the tools your child needs are close at hand.

 You can read more about how to set up a calm down space and what to include in it in this blog post here.
 And to support you and your child with this process, I’ve also created the Mindful Little Calm Down Kit.
 This printable kit contains everything you need to set up a calm down space.
 Feelings charts, calm down cards, posters, mindful breathing exercises, fun mindfulness activities and exercises to improve self awareness.

 This kit is more than a kit though.
 It’s an entire system designed to help you go from overwhelmed and frustrated by your child’s big emotions, to responding calmly and confidently to your child in their most difficult moments.
 Check out what others have to say about the kit here.